Opentrons/opentrons/api/docs/v2/pipettes/configuring.rst

 Tip Rack Adapters
 -----------------

+You can use both partial and full tip pickup in the same protocol.
+This requires having some tip racks directly on the deck, and some tip racks in the tip rack adapter.

-Partial tip pickup requires a tip rack that is placed directly in a deck slot.
-When picking up fewer than 96 tips, the 96-channel pipette lowers onto the tip rack in a horizontally offset position.
-If the tip rack were in the tip rack adapter, the pipette would collide with the adapter's posts, which protrude above the top of the tip rack.
-If you configure a partial nozzle layout and then call ``pick_up_tip()`` on a tip rack that's loaded onto an adapter, the API will raise an error.
+Do not use a tip rack adapter when performing partial tip pickup.
+Instead, place the tip rack on the deck.
+During partial tip pickup, the 96-channel pipette lowers onto the tip rack in a horizontally offset position.
+If the tip rack were in its adapter, the pipette would collide with the adapter's posts, which protrude above the top of the tip rack.
+If you configure the pipette for partial pickup and then call ``pick_up_tip()`` on a tip rack that's loaded onto an adapter, the API will raise an error.

-On the other hand, full tip pickup requires the tip rack adapter.
+On the other hand, you must use the tip rack adapter for full tip pickup.
 If the 96-channel pipette is in a full layout, either by default or by configuring ``style=ALL``, and you then call ``pick_up_tip()`` on a tip rack that's not in an adapter, the API will raise an error.

-If your protocol switches between full and partial pickup, you may want to organize your tip racks into lists, depending on whether they're loaded on adapters or not.
+When switching between full and partial pickup, you may want to organize your tip racks into lists, depending on whether they're loaded on adapters or not.

 .. code-block:: python